ome/ngff/rfc/1/index.md

 **Authors** and **Reviewers** are encouraged to be open and honest, both with themselves and the other members of the process, on available time.
 A short message stating that an edit or a review will not occur on deadline or even at all is preferable to silence.

-#### Implementation requirements
+### Implementation requirements
-The process description describes “sufficient endorsement” (TODO: drop specifics in those location) in two locations, once for when an RFC can move into the SPEC phase (TODO: link) and once when it can be considered “adopted”.
+The process description describes “sufficient endorsement” in two locations, once for when an RFC can move into the [SPEC phase](#spec) and once when it can be considered “adopted”.
 This policy describes the current definition of “sufficient”, which is currently kept minimal with an eye towards updating it in the future.
-(TODO: language)

 Under RFC-0, three implementation languages — Javascript, Python, and Java — were considered “reference”, or “required”, for a specification to be complete.
 This proved a difficult barrier since the implementation teams were not directly funded for work on NGFF.

 RFC-1 has chosen to start with a simpler requirement: **two** separate implementations MUST be _begun_ to enter the SPEC phase and **two** separate implementations (they need not be the same ones) MUST be _released_ to be considered adopted.
 In both cases, at least **one** of those implementations MUST come from an **Implementer** who is not among the  **Authors**.
 Additionally, data written by both implementations MUST be readable (and therefore validatable) by at least **one** of the implementations.

+It is also strongly encouraged that for each specification change, the [ome-ngff-validator](https://github.com/ome/ome-ngff-validator) additionally be updated.
+The validator will not fully test the readability of a dataset since it has limited IO capabilities, but it is the most complete tool for validating the metadata associated with a dataset.

 No implementation is currently considered “reference”, though **Editors** may decide that more implementations or a particular are required depending on the complexity of the RFC.

 This policy does not yet specify whether parts of an RFC may be considered _optional_ and therefore omitted from implementations.
 RFC **Authors** SHOULD provide guidance where possible for **Implementors** on required and optional sections of an RFC until there is a normative policy.

-#### Extensions/Versions
+### RFC Versions

 The IETF RFC process disallows edits to published RFCs.
 (In the extreme case, a single word change has resulted in a new RFC number.)
 Though this ensures a unique interpretation of any RFC number, it would also lead to significant duplication of content and _churn_ in the NGFF community.

 Though this decision may be reviewed in the future, RFCs MAY be edited, but **Editors** SHOULD limit modifications to _adopted_ RFCs only for: